 Process quality standards are an evolving set of essential procedures and methods that make up a discipline of best practice geared towards ensuring project efficiency, effectiveness and economy while maintaining the desired quality and quantity of output desired.

 The origin of this approach is to be found in the original work of the British Standard Institute linked to the requirements of the armaments supply industries.
 Later, the International Organization for Standards (ISO), generalised the approach in a "Process Approach to Quality Standards" set out in the ISO: 9000 series.
 This approach works well in easily-specified process environments such as manufacturing and industrial processes.
 However, it has been found to be more difficult to apply the approach to activities where there is considerable uncertainty concerning the state of operational environments, leading to reference performance benchmarks with wide ranges of value.
-This is the typical state of affairs in natural resources fields such as agriculture, forestry, fisheries all of which are highly dependence on the bio-climates or bio-environments subject to seasonal variations.
-Under such circumstances the ISO approach also lacks provision of guidance on process design methods.
+This is the typical state of affairs in natural resources fields such as agriculture, forestry, fisheries all of which are highly dependence on the bio-climates and associated dynamics of bio-environments subject to seasonal variations.
+Under such circumstances the ISO approach needs to be complemented by decision analysis procedures related to risk analysis.
+In this context, the ISO procedures lacks provision of guidance on process design methods relevant to natural resources domains.